 A young woman, Angie Dodge, was violently raped and murdered in her apartment in Idaho Falls in 1996.
 Circumstances led the investigators to a suspect who was detained and interrogated.
 A confession was made and he was convicted.
 Although he was convicted, little DNA evidence was available.
 A semen stain was found at the scene, but it did not match the man who was convicted.
 No other suspects in the case matched the DNA.

-Fast forward 20 years, evidence that was not viable to collect from with traditional collection methods was sampled with the M-Vac.
-The evidence included other personal items.
-The collection was completed and the samples were tested.
-None of the major Y-STR profiles matched the convicted man.
-What was discovered was the fact that the semen stain profile and the DNA found on the newly sampled personal items were consistent.
-The convicted man, Chris Tapp, was release from prison after a resentencing hearing on March 22, 2017 and exonerated on July 17, 2019.
-The alleged perpetrator has been found, arrested and is awaiting trial.
+Fast forward 20 years.
+Evidence that was not viable to collect from with traditional collection methods was sampled with the M-Vac™.
+The evidence included other personal items, including a teddy bear.
+The DNA collection was completed with the M-Vac™, and the samples were processed.
+None of the resulting DNA profiles matched the convicted man.
+The police wanted to double-check the results on the teddy bear, so it was actually M-Vac™ sampled a second time, with similar results.
+What was discovered was the fact that the original semen profile and the DNA found on the newly M-Vac™-sampled personal items were consistent, and did not match the convicted man's profile.
+The convicted man, Chris Tapp, was released from prison after a resentencing hearing on March 22, 2017, and exonerated on July 17, 2019.
+The actual killer, Brian Dripps, has now been found, convicted, and sentenced.